Download pdf version

 • Documents related to class assignments.

-Students will also be uploading their assignments on Google Drive.
+Students will also upload their assignments to Google Drive.

-The URL to the shared Google drive is (the instructor will grant you access to this folder prior to the start of the semester):
+The URL to the shared Google Drive folder is provided below.
+The instructor will grant access to this folder prior to the start of the semester:

-The reading material at the basis of this class is composed of a mixture of publications and chapters from four textbooks (Dale et al., 2012; deSalle and Rosenfeld, 2013; Brown, 2017; Lesk, 2017).
-The instructor has copies of these textbooks and students are welcome to consult them at anytime.
+The reading materials for this course consist of a combination of scientific publications and textbook chapters (Dale et al., 2012; deSalle and Rosenfeld, 2013; Brown, 2017; Lesk, 2017).
+The instructor has copies of these textbooks, and students are welcome to consult them at any time.

-A list of references used in this course is provided here.
+A comprehensive list of references used in this course is provided here.
+In addition, there are numerous online resources dedicated to genomic and transcriptomic data.
+A selection is provided below:

 Although we will be using software installed on the Linux computers, the instructor is advising students to install the following programs on their personal computers: